For today’s dehydrator project, we are going to dehydrate hash browns.

 After 18 to 24 hours, the hash browns should be fully dehydrated.
 If not, let it go another 2 or 4 hours and check again.

-The dehydrated hash browns are done when it easily crumbles.
-Warm hash browns still in the food dehydrator may feel somewhat bendy, and you may believe it needs more drying time.
+The dehydrated hash browns are done when they easily crumble.
+Warm hash browns still in the food dehydrator may feel somewhat bendy, and you may believe they need more drying time.
 Simply unplug the dehydrator and let everything cool down.
 Then check again to be sure.
 The dried potato pieces are brittle and should easily crush and crumble into smaller pieces.

 Drying times will vary depending on your dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.